Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 What Amazon sellers

-actually earn, the real numbers.
+actually earn, the full picture

-Average annual sales per US-based independent seller in 2024
+Average annual sales per US-based seller in 2025, up from $290K in 2024

 28.5%

-Median per-product profit margin in Q1 2025
+Median per-product net profit margin in Q1 2025

-Capital One Shopping 2025
+Capital One Shopping Research 2025

 Capital One / Jungle Scout 2024